ofiwg/ofi-guide/OFIGuide.md

 The ops field points to a set of function pointers.
 The fi_ops structure defines the operations that apply to that class.
 The size field in the fi_ops structure is used for extensibility, and allows the fi_ops structure to grow in a backward compatible manner as new operations are added.
 The fid deliberately points to the fi_ops structure, rather than embedding the operations directly.
 This allows multiple fids to point to the same set of ops, which minimizes the memory footprint of each fid.
 (Internally, providers usually set ops to a static data structure, with the fid structure dynamically allocated.)

-Although it's possible for applications to access function pointers directly.
-It is strongly recommended that the static inline functions defined in the man pages be used instead.
-This is required by applications that may be build using the FABRIC_DIRECT library feature.
+Although it's possible for applications to access function pointers directly, it is strongly recommended that the static inline functions defined in the man pages be used instead.
+This is required by applications that may be built using the FABRIC_DIRECT library feature.
 (FABRIC_DIRECT is a compile time option that allows for highly optimized builds by tightly coupling an application with a specific provider.
 See the man pages for more details.)

 Other OFI classes are derived from this structure, adding their own set of operations.